OpenINF/openinf.github.io/collections/_docs/README.md

 > [!NOTE]
 > If one is using VS Code, it is recommended to use the provided devcontainer
 > available via the official [Remote Development extension][].
+>
+> One may skip dependency installation in this case.

 <br /><br />